 5 ways that brokers add value to bulk shipper operations

 So, now that you know who we are, here are 5 reasons to keep truck brokers at the top of your transportation contacts list.

 - Brokers can provide lower costs.
 As mentioned above, I found – as a freight procurement agent – that I could often get better rates from brokers than I could straight from carriers.
 The reason for this is simple: when you deal with a carrier, you’re dealing with that one, single carrier.
-When you deal with a broker, however, you’re tapping into that 3PL’s entire network of carriers – all while dealing with one person.
+When you deal with a broker, however, you’re tapping into that 3PL’s entire network of bulk freight carriers – all while dealing with one person.
 So, instead of getting one rate to go from points A to B, your broker can compare several carrier rates on your behalf.